mcosovic/JuliaGrid.jl/docs/src/tutorials/acStateEstimation.md

 ---

 ##### Maximal Observale Islands
 To identify maximal observable islands, we extend the analysis with an additional processing step.
 After processing individual injection tie measurements, we are left with a series of injection measurements that are not entirely contained within any observable zone.
 In this set of remaining tie injections, we now examine pairs involving three and only three previously determined observable zones (including individual buses).
 If we find such a pair, the three islands may be merged, and all injection measurements involving only nodes of this new island are excluded from further consideration.
 The procedure then restarts at the stage where we process tie active power injection measurements involving two and only two islands.
-If no mergers are possible with pairs, we then consider sets of three injection measurements involving four islands, and so on [[8]](@ref ACSEReferenceTutorials).
+If no mergers are possible with pairs, we then consider sets of three injection measurements involving four islands, and so on [horisberger1985observability](@cite).
 The user can initiate this by calling the function:
 ```@example ACObservability
 islands = islandTopological(system, device)
 nothing # hide